 - Work and Life Experience

 - Prerequisites as for Recent Secondary Education or equivalent, Certificate IV, Diploma or higher.

 - Your entire academic record will be considered.

 Advanced standing and entry pathways:

 • Diploma of Early Childhood Education and Care (Year 2, diploma graduates with a distinction average may be eligible to receive advanced standing of up to 48 credit points);

 Other requirements of this course

-All students wishing to graduate with a teaching qualification will be required to undertake the Literacy and Numeracy Test for Initial Teacher Education Students and successfully complete this by the end of Year 3 of the course.
+All students wishing to graduate with a teaching qualification will be required by the Federal Government to successfully complete the LANTITE by the end of Year 3 of the course.
 View further information about this test here.